 Iowa residents have the smallest average credit card debt, while Minnesota has the highest number of people with high average credit scores.

-With healthcare costs always shooting to the roof, Most Americans are forced to put medical bills on credit cards and pay the balance slowly.
-Well, using credit cards to pay bills should be the last resort.
-This is because some medical officers offer in-house payment options.
+With healthcare costs always shooting to the roof, most Americans are forced to put medical bills on credit cards and pay the balance slowly.
+Though it is often the case, using credit cards to pay bills should be the last resort.
+To avoid this, some medical offices offer in-house payment options.

 Yes, across all adults with credit cards, Americans top the list with an average of 3.4 credit cards per person.
 Generation Xers tend to go overboard with an average of 4.5 credit cards stacked in their wallets.
 On the other hand, Millennials have the fewest cards with an average of 2.4.

 8. American households have the highest credit card debt.

 According to the Federal Reserve data, 38.1% of American households usually carry credit card balances as of 2013.
 Credit cards have developed into a large industry in the U.S. This is partically because of the revenue generated from consistent credit card debt.

 9. Unemployment is the leading cause of credit card debt.

 In a recent survey of credit users, 14% of households were more likely to get into credit card debt if one of the family members was laid off from their workplace.
 This puts unemployment as the leading cause of credit card debt.